-Choose any 2 courses with a PSYC designation, ANTH 120 or SOCA 203.
+Choose any 3 courses with a HUMS, SOCA, or PSYC designation or ANTH 120.

-- ANTH 120 Cultural Anthropology Credits: 3 - SOCA 203 Social Research Methods Credits: 3
+• ANTH 120 - Cultural Anthropology Credits: 3

+HUMS Credits: 3SOCA Credits: 3PSYC Credits: 3

 Sussex has embraced a practice of directed self-choice whereby students are encouraged, through guided conversations with an advisor, to best determine their readiness for this course.
 Students should be aware that Developmental Studies exist and are available to help strengthen skills and encourage success.
 Pursuing testing and/or developmental courses is entirely up to the student.
 Further, testing, though providing a valuable reference point for reflection, does not create for the student an obligation to follow Accuplacer recommendations.